 Yes, all new students are required to attend Orientation.

 Yes, all CCP students who will be going full-time (12 or more hours per semester) in one or more semesters during the upcoming school year must attend New Student Orientation.

 Students will have the opportunity to virtually see examples of the rooms in the residence halls and townhomes and ask any questions in a session following orientation.
 As campus restrictions are lifted during the summer students and parents are welcome to check out their rooms by making arrangement with the Admissions office.

 Our suggestion would be that you call your financial aid advisor immediately.
 If you're uncertain who that is, call your admissions counselor for clarification.

-Probably not, but you'll be close!
-Every student should have a good idea of what still needs to be finished when you leave Orientation.
-Most students will still need to make payment arrangements to MVNU before classes start in the fall.
+No, there are other exciting virtual sessions planned for the month of June where you will have the opportunity to engage with other incoming students, as well meet current MVNU students and faculty and staff.
+In addition, most students will still need to make payment arrangements to MVNU before classes start in the fall.
 You'll also need to have your high school and college final transcripts sent to MVNU.
-And don't forget that every new student (including commuters and CCP) needs to participate in New Student Institute on September 2–4.
+And don't forget that every new student (including commuters and CCP) needs to participate in New Student Institute on August 28-30.